OpenBankingUK/read-write-vrp-docs-pub/profiles/vrp-profile.md

 The PSU may request the TPP to revoke consent that it has authorised.
 If consent is revoked with the TPP:

 - The TPP must cease to initiate any future payment orders or Funds Confirmations using the VRP Consent.
-- The TPP must call the PATCH operation on the VRP Consent resource, with Status modification request to change the VRP Consent Status to Revoked, to indicate to the ASPSP that the PSU has revoked consent.
+- The TPP must call the DELETE operation on the VRP Consent resource to indicate to the ASPSP that the PSU has revoked consent.

 The PSU may revoke the VRP Consent via ASPSP's online channel.
 If the consent is revoked via ASPSP: